-We recently added two marketed products to our portfolio of brands.
-We added Omeclamox-Pak in the fourth quarter of 2013 and Vaprisol during the first quarter of 2014.
+We added two marketed products to our portfolio of brands: Omeclamox-Pak in the fourth quarter of 2013 and Vaprisol during the first quarter of 2014.
 We successfully launched our promotional efforts to support both brands during 2014.
 If we are unable to continue to build on our initial success with these brands or we are unable to successfully integrate the marketing, sale and distribution of any other potential products into our current infrastructure or if they require significantly greater resources than originally anticipated, we may face financial and operational risks and uncertainties.
 If we are unable to successfully integrate any acquired brands, both current and future, these product acquisitions may not be beneficial to us in the long term.

-Our Hepatoren product candidate has not been approved for sale and may never be successfully commercialized.
+Our Hepatoren and Boxaban product candidates have not been approved for sale and may never be successfully commercialized.

-We anticipate that a portion of our future revenue growth will come from sales of our Hepatoren product candidate.
-Hepatoren (ifetroban) is a drug used to treat hepatorenal syndrome ("HRS").
-However, Hepatoren has not been approved by the FDA for marketing, and it is still subject to risks associated with its development.
+We anticipate that a portion of our future revenue growth will come from sales of our Hepatoren and Boxaban product candidates.
+Hepatoren (intravenous ifetroban) and Boxaban (oral ifetroban) are candidates used to treat hepatorenal syndrome ("HRS") and aspirin exacerbated respiratory disease ("AERD"), respectively.
+However, ifetroban has not been approved by the FDA for marketing, and these product candidates are still subject to risks associated with their development.